 During the admissions process, all necessary travel accommodations are booked and confirmed by you or your loved ones.
 You are free to come to the facility via car, or you can arrange travel here via airplane, train or bus.
 Wherever you’re coming from, our staff will provide transportation from all local train stations, bus stations and airports.
-If you’re traveling by plane, you’ll be picked up from the airport and transported to our facility.
+If you’re traveling by plane, you’ll be picked up from the airport and transported to Next Step Village.
 Transportation is provided to outpatient (individual and group session), doctors appointments, and designated 12- step meetings.

 Expectations After Arrival

 Within the first 24 hours after your arrival, you can expect:

 - Screening Process